gewesp/nanonet/README.md

 # Intuitive and idiomatic UDP and TCP sockets in modern C++

-## Example: Hello world on a TCP socket
+## Server example: Hello world on a TCP socket

 ```
 #include "nanonet/tcp.h"